abhilashgd/CUSTOMER-REGISTRATION-AND-FRAUD-CHECK-APP-MICROSERVICE-BACKEND/README.md

                 //RUN customer application  2 and see if availability zones=2, in eureka server (http://localhost:8761/) deleting second instance --> Configuration --> edit configuration--> delete

+                change localhost:8081 to FRAUD in customer service in application.yml - change ddl-auto to create-drop (only in dev not in production)

 # FRAUD microservice changes

                 //Dependency